eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/service_integration.md

 date: 2022-11-02T10:09:25+05:30
 weight: 3
 description: >
-  Learn how to integrate a _Vehicle Service_ that executes the request of your app on vehicle side
+  Learn how to integrate a _Vehicle Service_ that executes the request of your _Vehicle App_ on vehicle side
 ---

 Services can make sure, that when you write a VSS data point, something is actually happening.
-Eclipse Velocitas has an example seat, hvac or light service.
-If your _Vehicle App_ makes use of e.g. `Vehicle.Cabin.Seat.Row1.Pos1.Position`, `Vehicle.Body.Lights.IsBackupOn`, `Vehicle.Body.Lights.IsHighBeamOn`, `Vehicle.Body.Lights.IsLowBeamOn` you are in for some real action.
+Eclipse Velocitas has an example seat or hvac service.
+If your _Vehicle App_ makes use of e.g. `Vehicle.Cabin.Seat.Row1.Pos1.Position` or other seat/hvac specific data points you are in for some real action.
 To learn more, visit [_Vehicle Services_]({{< ref "/docs/concepts/development_model/val/#vehicle-services" >}}).

 Our maintained [`devenv-runtimes`](https://github.com/eclipse-velocitas/devenv-runtimes) package ([Velocitas Lifecycle Management](/docs/concepts/lifecycle_management)) comes with the support of adding further _Vehicle Services_ to the `runtime.json` of a package.
 More information [here](/docs/concepts/lifecycle_management/packages/development/#configuration-of-runtime-packages).
 (A general vehicle _mock service_ is also coming soon!)